Baby Food Trading License in Dubai: Cost and Requirements

 Obtain initial approval and reserve your trade name

-Sign the licence agreement and pay applicable fees
+Sign the license agreement and pay applicable fees

 Apply for residency visas if required